API Reference

 IMASdd.imas2dict

-— Functionimas2dict(ids::Union{IDS,IDSvector}; freeze::Bool=true, strict::Bool=false)
+— Functionimas2dict(ids::Union{IDS,IDSvector}; freeze::Bool=false, strict::Bool=false)

 Populate Julia structure of dictionaries and vectors with data from IMAS data structure ids